Approx. Time Difference

 (see the Travel Documents

 process later in the semester.
-Alternatively, you can pay for the fiscal stamp online at www.timbresofii.fr
+Alternatively, you can pay for the fiscal stamp online prior to attending your medical visit at www.timbresofii.fr

 The Lyon Study Center has an agreement with BNP Paribas (partner of Bank of America).
 There is no obligation to open an account there, but it is convenient, as you will be given the opportunity to open an account upon arrival.
 Fees and services will vary by bank, so shop around before you choose a bank.
 To open a bank account, you will need your passport, a certificat d’ hébergement (housing certificate), and identification from your landlord.

 Opening a bank account in France is free and does not require an initial deposit.
 You will receive a debit card within about 10 days of opening an account, and if you wish, you may request to receive a checkbook as well.